 The best Kubernetes deployment strategy for your scenario depends on many factors: how much downtime you can spare (if any), your deployment environment, how confident you are in the stability of a new version or platform, whether or not you need to test as well as what you hope to learn, resource cost and availability, and business goals.
-Here are four common deployment strategies that organizations use in production.
+Here are four common deployment strategies that organisations use in production.

 Kubernetes’s default rollout method is a ramped or rolling deployment.
 This deployment slowly replaces pods one at a time to avoid downtime.
 Old pods are scaled down only after new pods are ready.
 If your deployment encounters problems, you can pause or cancel the Kubernetes deployment without taking the entire cluster offline.

 In a blue/green deployment, you release a new version (blue) of your application or workflow while your current version (green) is still running.
 This allows you to test the blue version in production while only exposing users to the green, stable version.
 Once tested, the blue version gradually replaces the green version.